HAImanifesto/website/get-involved.md

 ## 1. Take Action

 Pick one or more of the following:
 - **Publish the Manifesto.** Repost it on your own website, blog, newsletter, intranet, or repository.
-Include a visible link back to HAImanifesto.org.
+Include a visible link back to AuthorshipIndicators.org.
 - **Mention it in your work.** Add a note of support or a link in your publication, project credits, classroom materials, policy brief, or tool documentation.
 - **Use the AI:M Score.** Apply it to a recent piece of work — a poem, article, dataset, AI-generated artwork — and disclose the balance between human and machine.
 - **Share it.** Post the Manifesto or a quote from it on social media, with your own comment.
-Use hashtag #HAImanifesto.
+Use hashtag #AIM.
 - **Sign the Manifesto.** Add your name to the growing list of individuals and organizations who support transparent AI authorship.

 ## 2. Tell Us What You Did

 We want to showcase real-world support and action.
 After you've taken one or more steps,\
-**Email us** at *HAImanifesto.org@gmail.com* with:\
+**Email us** at *AuthorshipIndicators@gmail.com* with:\
 - **A short description** of your action
 - **A public link** (to your site, article, repository, social post, etc.)